MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-finops-provider.md

 [!include [banner](includes/banner.md)]

-This topic explains how to set up the Microsoft Dynamics 365 Finance + Operations (on-premises) provider in Dynamics 365 Intelligent Order Management.
+This article explains how to set up the Microsoft Dynamics 365 Finance + Operations (on-premises) provider in Dynamics 365 Intelligent Order Management.

 Finance + Operations helps businesses manage their global financial systems, operational business processes, and streamlined supply chains, so that business decision makers can make fast, informed decisions.
 The Finance + Operations provider enables Intelligent Order Management to write orders to Finance + Operations or consume orders from Finance + Operations.
 It also performs other supply chain actions.